 Nothing in this Division shall be deemed to interfere with, impede, or in any way diminish the right of Covered Employees to bargain collectively with their Employers through representatives of their own choosing in order to establish wages or other conditions of work in excess of the applicable minimum standards of the provisions of this Division.
 The requirements of this Division may be waived in a bona fide collective bargaining agreement, but only if the waiver is set forth explicitly in such agreement in clear and unambiguous terms.
 Nothing in this Division shall be deemed to affect the validity or change the terms of bona fide collective bargaining agreements in force on the effective date of this effect on January 1, 2024.
 Division.
 After that date, requirements of this Division may be waived in a bona fide collective bargaining agreement, but only if the waiver is set forth explicitly in such agreement in clear and unambiguous terms.
 In no event shall this Division apply to any Covered Employee working in the Construction Industry who is covered by a bona fide collective bargaining agreement.
-In no event shall this Division apply to any Employee working in the construction industry who is covered by a bona fide collective bargaining agreement.
+In no event shall this Division apply to any Employee working in the construction industry who is covered by a bona fide collective bargaining agreement, nor shall this Division apply to any Employee who is covered by a bona fide collective bargaining agreement with an Employer that provides services nationally and internationally of delivery, pickup, and transportation of parcels, documents, and freight.

 Sec.
 42-6.
-Related Employer responsibilities; Notice and posting.
+Notice and posting.